kcbench - Man Page

 Kcbench is accompanied by kcbenchrate.
 Both are quite similar, but work slightly different:

-- kcbench tries to build one kernel as fast as possible.
-This approach is called 'speed run' and let's make start multiple compilers jobs in parallel by using 'make -j #'.
-That way kcbench will use a lot of CPU cores most of the time, except during those few phases where the Linux kernel build process is singled threaded and thus utilizes just one CPU core.
+- Kcbench tries to build one kernel as fast as possible.
+This approach is called 'speed run' and let's make start multiple jobs in parallel by using 'make -j #'.
+That way kcbench will use multiple CPU cores most of the time, except during those few phases where the Linux kernel build process is single threaded and thus utilizes just one CPU core.
 That for example is the case when vmlinux is linked.

-- kcbenchrate tries to keep all CPU cores busy constantly by starting workers on all of them, which each builds one kernel with just one job ('make -j 1').
+- Kcbenchrate tries to keep all CPU cores busy constantly by starting workers on all of them, where each builds one kernel with just one job ('make -j 1').
 This approach is called 'rate run'.
-It takes a lot longer to generate a result than kcbench; it also needs a lot more storage space, but will utilize the machine and its processors better.
+It takes a lot longer to generate a result than kcbench and also needs a lot more storage space -- but will keep the CPU cores busy all the time.

 Options